 From full-service cabins to something a little more ‘rustic,’ these Peace River Cabins give you options.
 Placing you right there on the banks of the mighty Peace River and out of the reach of all that city stress, these small cabins are the perfect cure for too much hustle and/or bustle.
 So hang out by the fire, or launch your boat and explore the river – your options for relaxing are endless.

 Gone Fish Inn (Alberta Beach)

 Just 35 minutes west of Edmonton, the Gone Fish Inn offers the whole rustic experience of a cabin without the long drive to the mountains.
 Fixed on the shores of beautiful Lac Ste.
-Anne, these cabins boast almost half a kilometre of private lakefront property for you to enjoy.
+Anne, these cabins in Alberta boast almost half a kilometre of private lakefront property for you to enjoy.
 From fishing to water skiing, to just embracing that serene lake life, the Gone Fish Inn has just about everything you could want from your cabin retreat!

 Christina Lake Lodge (Conklin)

 Love to fish?
 Christina Lake Lodge is your spot to cast!
 Get up early, rent a boat and glide across that crystal clear water – then head back to your cabin for a freshly barbecued meal (fresh fish, or like us unlucky fishermen, a hot meal from the A La Carte menu on-site).
 That’s what (cabin) life’s all about, right?
 Simple.
 Living.
 Of course, when you get back to the cabin, all the modern amenities (wifi, bathroom, electricity, heat, television) are waiting to keep you snug.